 To plump up raisins, simply soak them in hot water or a liquid used in the recipe for about 15 minutes.
 They can also be microwaved in water for 10 seconds or so.
 You can break up a clump of raisins by rinsing them with hot water in a colander while separating them with your fingers.
 Another popular way to prevent raisins from hardening is to store them in a jar filled with liquor—brandy and rum are favorites.

 When adding raisins to baked goods, they often sink to the bottom because of their weight.
 You can prevent this by tossing the raisins with a little of the recipe's flour.
 And if you need chopped raisins, heat your knife up so it cuts through the dried fruit more easily.

 What Do They Taste Like?

 It's interesting that raisins do not taste like fresh grapes.
 This is because the drying process concentrates the fruit's sugars.
 Brown raisins are sweet and fruity—some people even say a little gritty.
 Golden raisins are even sweeter and fruitier, with just a hint of tartness.

 Raisins may be best known as a snack that you can eat out of hand, but they're also found in a variety of recipes.
 From savory salads and entrées to bread, muffins, and desserts, there are a number of ways to integrate raisins into delicious foods.

 Where to Buy Raisins

 Raisins are readily available at a variety of stores, including nearly any grocery store.
-They're sold in cans, bags, and snack-sized packaging and are generally inexpensive.
+They're sold in cans, bags, and snack-size packaging, and are generally inexpensive.